 Linda Hedlund graduated from the University of Music and Performing Arts, Vienna, in 2002 and went on to complete her doctorate in violin performance from the Sibelius Academy, Helsinki, in 2010.
 Since 2019 she has specialised in baroque violin performance at Novia University of Applied Sciences in Finland.

 Dr. Hedlund has been successful in various competitions and has worked as first concertmaster a.o. at the Pacific Music Festival Japan (1999) with Michael Tilson Thomas and with Tapiola Sinfonietta (2004).
-She has also gained orchestra experience as member of the Helsinki Philharmonic Orchestra, Wiener Symphoniker and the Malaysian Philharmonic Orchestra.
-She has appeared as leader/soloist with Sinfonia da Camera Finlandia, the Austrian Chamber Orchestra and in various recording projects.
+She has also gained orchestra experience in some of the main orchestras in Europe and Asia and has appeared as leader/soloist with Sinfonia da Camera Finlandia, the Austrian Chamber Orchestra, various baroque ensembles and recording projects.